 Many Royal and Agricultural Shows are now offering ridden Shire or ridden Heavy Horse classes, offering another great opportunity to show your Shire.

 Ineke has been a keen driver for the past 20 years, and has had many successes in both working and show turnout classes.
 As a teenager Ineke was very involved in the NSW Working Heavy Horse Association and the Australia Draught Horse Society.
 During this time she spent a lot of time learning about driving from experienced horsemen and was soon competing successfully against them.

-More recently, Ineke and Byron have been involved in show turnout classes with both Shires and Clydesdales, and have been very successful in this field.
+Ineke has been involved in show turnout classes with both Shires and Clydesdales, and have been very successful in this field.